ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 ### Gazebo Simulation Environment

 This project uses Gazebo to run a simulated environment of the Clover.
-Gazebo is an open source tool for simulating robotics.
-It simulates the dynamics and actuation of robotic systems.
+Gazebo is an open source tool for simulating robotics; it simulates the dynamics and actuation of robotic systems.
 COEX has developed a simulation environment that can be used in Gazebo for simulating the Clover [@gazebo].

+Gazebo allows for the environment to be defined by physical parameters such as wind, atmospheric type, and gravity, and it uses the *Open Dynamics Engine* to resolve physical interactions.

 ## Theory